koma-private/csvs/README.md

 ## Limitations

-- *Interactive mode* cannot be used if CSV data is provided via `STDIN`.
+- *Interactive mode* cannot be invoked when CSV data is provided via `STDIN`.
 Use `--in-file` to specify CSV files instead.
-- Since **csvs** loads entire CSV files into memory, large files may require significant RAM.
+- Large files may require significant RAM since **csvs** loads entire files into memory when `--out-database` is not specified.
-- CSV files with filenames starting with `sqlite_` cannot be specified using the `--in-file` option, as names beginning with `sqlite_` are reserved by the SQLite database.
+- CSV files with names starting with `sqlite_` cannot be used with `--in-file` due to SQLite's reserved naming convention.

 ## Acknowledgments

-**csvs** is powered by these awesome projects:
+**csvs** relies on the following open-source projects:

 - [SQLite](https://www.sqlite.org/)
 - [anyhow](https://github.com/dtolnay/anyhow)